steveshead/themed_php_database_login_register/README.md

 This script utilizes Brute Force and CSRF protections, as well as being able to use 2FA, and has configurable google and facebook
 OAuth logins.

+For your database connection to work, rename .env.example to .env, and add you database connection credentials there.

 ### Current Date
 `2025-08-02`